An analytic approach to the stress energy tensor in quantum field theory: The example of the Klein-Gordon field

+In the following assume that $W : C^\infty_0(\Sigma) \oplus C^\infty_0(\Sigma) \to C^\infty_0(\Sigma) \oplus C^\infty_0(\Sigma)$ is a Fourier integral operator with properly supported kernel.
+We assume furthermore that $W$ is a finite sum of Fourier integral operators whose canonical relation is the graph of an invertible canonical map.
+Taking into account the different Sobolev weightings on the initial data space we call

+of order $m$ if $W_{11},W_{22}$ are of order $m$, $W_{12}$ is of order $m-1$, and $W_{21}$ is of order $m+1$.
+If $W$ has order $m \geq 0$ then, by the mapping properties of Fourier integral operators (\cite{MR0388464}*{Theorem 4.4.4}), it extends continuously as maps

-which will be denoted by the same latter, mildly abusing notations.
+which will be denoted by the same letter, mildly abusing notations.

 \begin{lemma} Assume $W, W^{-1}$ are, as above, properly supported zero order Fourier integral operators that are inverses to one another.
+Suppose that $W, W^{-1}$ are finite sums of Fourier integral operators whose canonical relations are the graph of an invertible canonical map.
 Assume further that $W - \mathbf{1}$ has compactly supported integral kernel.
-Then \begin{enumerate} \item also $W^{-1} - \mathbf{1}$ has compactly supported integral kernel. \item $W$ and $W^{-1}$ continuously map $H_{\kappa}$ to iteself. \item $W$ and $W^{-1}$ continuously map $H^\ell_{\kappa}$ to iteself for any $\ell \in [0,\infty]$. \end{enumerate} \end{lemma} \begin{proof} The first claim is immediate from $U^{-1} - \mathbf{1} =- U^{-1}(U-\mathbf{1}) = -(U-\mathbf{1}) U^{-1}$ and the fact that $U^{-1}$ is properly supported.
+Then \begin{enumerate} \item also $W^{-1} - \mathbf{1}$ has compactly supported integral kernel. \item $W$ and $W^{-1}$ continuously map $H_{\kappa}$ to itself. \item $W$ and $W^{-1}$ continuously map $H^\ell_{\kappa}$ to itself for any $\ell \in [0,\infty]$. \end{enumerate} \end{lemma} \begin{proof} The first claim is immediate from $W^{-1} - \mathbf{1} =- W^{-1}(W-\mathbf{1}) = -(W-\mathbf{1}) W^{-1}$ and the fact that $W^{-1}$ is properly supported.
 The second and third claim follow from the fact that any zero order Fourier integral operator whose kernel has compact support will give rise to a continuous map

 \end{proof}